BroccoliLabz/broccolilabz/README.md

 Building sites from scratch using the newest web tecnologies.

+## Templates

+You can check out [Our Repositories](https://github.com/BroccoliLabz?tab=repositories) - your feedback and contributions are welcome!

 ## Installation

 [Installation Page](https://labz.broccolibusiness.com/install)

-## More Templates

-You can check out [Our Repositories](https://github.com/BroccoliLabz?tab=repositories) - your feedback and contributions are welcome!

 ## Optimized for Firebase deployment